sourencho/study_c/README.md

 # study_c

-Code written for the purpose of studying C the pr.gramming language.
+Code written for the purpose of studying C the programming language.

 ## data_structures